openstack-k8s-operators/openstack-ansibleee-operator/README.md

 # Ansible EE operator
-An operator to deploy and run an Ansible Execution Environment container on Openshit
+An operator to deploy and run an Ansible Execution Environment container on Openshift

 # Build and deploy
 It uses operator-sdk to build and run.